girlscript/winter-of-contributing/Competitive_Programming/C++/Graphs/CSES Counting Rooms.md

               return true;
       }
 ```
-### Step 2 : Connected Component DFS over all locations accessible from the given place.
+### Step 2 : DFS over all locations accessible from the given place.
-Choose an unexplored location, begin dfs, and explore as much as possible before moving on to the next location.
+Create a method ConnectedComp() that will allow you to select an unvisited location, start dfs, and verify whether the location is legitimate or not before marking it as visited and going on to the next location.
-The number of connected components is equal to the number of picks you make.
+The number of linked components equals the number of picks you make.

 ```C++
     void ConnectedComp() {